-In the search for the reduction of the side effects caused by allopathy, phytotherapeutic products are already on the veterinary market.
-This study aimed was to evaluate Elevated Plus-Maze and Hole Board test as an analytical methodology for quality control of anxiolytic medicines based on Passiflora incarnata.
-The efficacy of three brands commercial differents of Passiflora incarnata extracts was tested in the Elevated Plus-maze (for anxiolytic effect) and the Hole Board test (for locomotor and neophilia activity) in Wistar rats.
+Summary: In the search for the reduction of the side effects caused by allopathy, phytotherapeutic products are already on the veterinary market.
+This study aimed to evaluate Elevated Plus-Maze and Hole Board test as analytical methodologies for quality control of anxiolytic drugs based on Passiflora incarnata.
+The efficacy of three different brands of commercial Passiflora incarnata extracts was tested in the Elevated Plus-maze (for anxiolytic effect) and the Hole Board test (for locomotor and neophilia activity) in Wistar rats.
 Treatment with the P. incarnata brands revealed a significant 3-fold increase in the length of stay in the open arms in the LCE.
 In the ambulation, animals from bands 1 and 3 presented a significant increase, being brand 2 the only one that did not present this relevance.
 In the neophilia, Passiflora brand 1 presented a significant increase of 3 times and groups 2 and 3 an increase of approximately 2 times.
-The results showed that different brands of Passiflora have a satisfactory quality standard related to biological activity and showed that the use of Elevated plus-maze/Hole board test can be an effective tool in the quality control of herbal medicines with anxiolytic activity associated with the phytochemical analysis.
+The results showed that the use of Elevated plus-maze/Hole board test can be an effective tool in the quality control of herbal medicines with anxiolytic activity associated with the phytochemical analysis.